Easy As Cookies

 Take your time!
 You're making something that looks fun, and so you should have fun with it.
 Even if it's imperfect, it's still chocolate cake and cream and chocolate ganache, so it will taste amazing.

-FAQ
+Yule Log FAQ

-Can I make this at altitude?
+Can I make this at high altitude without adjustments?

 More Holiday Treats